 , which means you can get into an infinite

 loop if you forget a case.
-Remember that every time you add a tag in
+I’ve been careful to make sure that every tag

 Finally, the </head>